colorlessenergy/colorlessenergy.github.io/_projects/browse-reddit.md

 ### main problem

-Reddit loaded too slow on my phone so I decided to use their API they exposed to make a web app which loaded way faster because there is less stuff having to be loaded.
+Reddit loaded too slow on my phone so I decided to use their API to make a web app that loaded way faster because there is less stuff having to be loaded.

 ### design doc